cables-gl/cables_docs/md/faq/technical/technical.md

 #### How do I download assets from a patch to my computer?

 - Go into the file browser inside of the patch.
 Then to patch files.
 Click the asset and then look for the download button.

-#### Where are the Tone.js operators?

-- They've currently been deprecated.
-We are planning on rebuilding them and releasing them at some point in the future.